-What will affect your bonuses and interest? (cont'd)
+What will affect your non-guaranteed benefits? (cont'd)

 - volatility risk

 The values of assets are subject to price fluctuations.
 There is no assurance of value appreciation, and prices of assets may increase or decrease over time, sometimes quite significantly.

 - and also general investment conditions.

-If the past investment performance or future investment outlook is less favourable, your bonuses and interest may be reduced.
+If the past investment performance or future investment outlook is less favourable, your non-guaranteed benefits may be reduced.